-Propagation delay mismatches in different nets is notorious for producing signal synchronization problems.
+Propagation delay mismatches in different nets are notorious for producing signal synchronization problems.
 When two ends of a differential pair or a group of signal nets are mismatched, there will be excess skew between signals.
 This causes the signals to become desynchronized at the receiver.

 In differential pairs, this prevents common-mode noise cancellation at the receiver and alters the desired signal level.
 In parallel nets, this causes signals to reach the receiver at different times, which causes gates to latch in the incorrect order.
 When you can quickly match lengths with a PCB trace length calculator, you can prevent these signal problems and ensure your signals are received properly.

-Trace Length Tolerance Matching in High Speed PCB Design
+Trace Length Tolerance Matching in High-Speed PCB Design

-Impedance controlled routing and trace length matching really go hand-in-hand.
+Impedance-controlled routing and trace length matching really go hand-in-hand.
 The easiest way to ensure traces within a signal net remain matched, is to increase the length of all traces in a net so that they match the length of the longest trace.
 Trace length matching in your PCB is much easier when you use the right design software.
 Built-in trace length matching should allow you to easily meander traces in a serpentine or accordion pattern as they travel from source to load.

-- When you need to length-match meandered traces, a built-in PCB trace length matching calculator makes impedance controlled routing easy while ensuring differential pairs and parallel nets are matched within timing tolerances.
+- When you need to length-match meandered traces, a built-in PCB trace length matching calculator makes impedance-controlled routing easy while ensuring differential pairs and parallel nets are matched within timing tolerances.
 Learn more about trace length matching with meandering styles.

-- Working with an impedance controlled board requires building the proper layer stack for your PCB.
-Learn more about building your layer stack for impedance controlled design.
+- Working with an impedance-controlled board requires building the proper layer stack for your PCB.
+Learn more about building your layer stack for impedance-controlled design.

-- Working with high speed and high impedance boards requires implementing high speed design techniques and simulations into your PCB design workflow.
+- Working with high-speed and high impedance boards requires implementing high-speed design techniques and simulations into your PCB design workflow.
 Learn more about incorporating signal analysis into your PCB design workflow.

 You can configure nets in a fly-by topology with and ensure PCB trace length matching in Altium Designer.

-Matching trace lengths at specific frequencies requires understanding dispersion in your PCB substrate material.
-Because trace, source, and load impedance mismatches are a critical concern in high high frequency design, you need a PCB trace length matching vs. frequency calculator that determines propagation delay and impedance at any frequency.
+Matching trace lengths at specific frequencies require understanding dispersion in your PCB substrate material.
+Because trace, source, and load impedance mismatches are a critical concern in high frequency design, you need a PCB trace length matching vs. frequency calculator that determines propagation delay and impedance at any frequency.
 Your calculator should determine impedance directly from your stackup.
 Signal analysis and simulation tools will give you an immediate view of any signal integrity problems at any frequency.
 You can iteratively determine the best components to use in a variety of termination schemes.